jourquin/Nodus/README.md

 - 8.2 - February 2022: Tested on Java 17, but now needs Java 11 or above to run.
 Runs HSQLDB, H2 and Derby in server mode to allow for external connections.
 Upgrade to Groovy 4.
 - 8.3 - November 2025: Tested with Java 25, but still runs on Java 11 and Groovy is upgraded to version 5.
+- 8.4 - June 2026: The Frank-Wolfe based algorithms are reintroduced.
+Major code refactoring with a focus on code robustness.

 See the [change log](changelog.md) for a detailed build history.